Mespilus germanica: Cultivation

 The species may have been cultivated for as long as 3,000 years.
 The ancient Greek geographer Strabo refers to a μέσπιλον (méspilon) in Geographica, Book 16, Chapter 4.
 The medlar was introduced to Greece around 700 BC and to Rome about 200 BC.
 It was an important fruit plant during Roman and medieval times.
-By the 17th and 18th centuries, however, it had been superseded by other fruits, and is little cultivated today.
+By the 17th and 18th centuries, however, it had been superseded by other fruits, and is cultivated much less today.

 M. germanica pomes are one of the few fruits that become edible in winter, making it an important tree for gardeners who wish to have fruit available all year round.

 Cultivated forms are propagated by inoculation and by grafting on various substrates such as Crataegus (hawthorn) species, mountain ash, pear or quince to improve the performance in different soils.
 Cultivars reach full fruit set 6 to 7 years after grafting and they keep it for 20 to 25 years.
 The fruit production varies between 30 and 70 kg per tree and year, depending on the variety and age.

 Grafting on medlar seedlings is not recommended because of the slow growth of the grafts.
-Irrigation and fertilization can stimulate growth in plantations.
+Irrigation and fertilisation can stimulate growth in plantations.
 If the fruit-bearing shoots are cut back after the harvest, the formation of new fertile short shoots is encouraged.